alunwcom/11ty-hawaiians/src/posts/2023-04-26-mwtm-new-pressing.md

 {% DiscoImage '/media/mwtm-white.jpg' '300' 'http://upsettherhythm.bigcartel.com/product/normil-hawaiians-more-wealth-than-money-pre-order' %}

-You can still get the download version from Bancamp...
+You can still get the download version from Bandcamp...

 {% Bandcamp "1204487879" "More Wealth Than Money" "https://bandcamp.normilhawaiians.com/album/more-wealth-than-money" %}